websight-io/docs/docs/docs/developers/development/index.md

 - Assets (Digital Assets Manager) - allows managing assets
 - Pages - allows managing pages and assets (includes the same functionality as Assets Space and more)

-The content module in the project generated from the archetype contains the Pages Space instance ‘Example project’, which is visible in the All Spaces view.
+The content module in the project generated from the archetype contains the Pages Space instance _Example project_, which is visible in the _All Spaces_ view.

 A new Space can be created from the UI: